 The man was unfazed by my polite decline.
 As I skirted around him, he changed from offering flowers to demanding I accept them.

 By then, folks were looking at “us” like we were an item, having a quarrel.

 Mercifully, it became apparent his offering was not going to be accepted/his berating wasn’t evoking a change of heart and he dropped them at my feet and stormed off.

 The Violent Man

 A few days after, I was crossing another pedestrian crosswalk when I felt something land on my behind.
 I thought someone or something had fallen against me and I whirled around.

 And almost bumped into a man.
 The something turned out to be his hand.
 At this point I was more livid than shocked.
 Hopping mad that a stranger would, in public, touch/whack my behind.

 I expected he would slink away, shamed by my angry rebuke, but instead of walking he stepped forward and lifted his hand again, aiming to strike somewhere else, probably my face.

 I looked into his eyes and saw a haze; he was high on something.
 I literally skipped across the road and the last look I remember on his face was that of satisfaction.

 The reason I am sharing these three stories is not to ridicule my city.
 (Nairobi is a gorgeous city, filled with kind, loving people.
 These were just very odd happenings for which I can’t reconcile my mind yet.)

 I share this because the instances, so close together, rocked my world.

 I became extra cautious.
 I stopped being polite – no small talk, no looking people in the eye.
 No enjoyable walks in the city.
 My expectations were shattered.
 And I was mad and sad.

-Again, these experiences (and other past assaults) are nothing, compared to what other women have gone through.
+Again, these experiences are nothing, compared to what other women have gone through.
 But they do paint, albeit broadly, what many will come across in their lifetime.